 The GT-PRO metagenotypes were also used to estimate the abundance of haplotypes (referred to as strains above) in each species.
 This was accomplished using the tool Strain Finder [22], run on the major and minor allele coverages at 100 randomly selected positions.
 Importantly, due to the scope of this study and computational limitations, we did not rigorously estimate the optimal number of strains in each sample and limited Strain Finder runtime to 60 minutes per species.
 We therefore may not have reached a global optimum in all cases.
 Instead we allowed for a maximum of 20 haplotypes to be fit for each species.
 Fitting the model in this way could result in inferred haplotypes grouping or splitting true strain abundances more than if we had also optimized the number of haplotypes and run the random search algorithm for longer.
 While this may have reduced the sensitivity of our analyses, we do not believe that it limited the veracity of any of our conclusions, which were primarily based on overall dissimilarity scores between samples and tracking of strains in donor/patient pairs.
 Fractional abundances of each strain inferred by strain-finder were then scaled by the previously estimated, per-sample species coverages to produce an estimate of strain coverage in each sample.

-We demonstrate improvements in sensitivity to transfer events using this approach in a Supplementary Note.
+We demonstrate improvements in sensitivity to transfer events using this approach in the Supplementary Materials.

 Statistical analysis